lauraa0055/github-tutorial/README.md

 **what do i mean by commiting?**
  Well, you have to commit your changes.
 You have already added your changes into git, now you have to store it.
-You do so by doing this commassnd.
+You do so by doing this command.

-**git commit -m "short-message":** stores the content of your changes into git and leaves a message you wrote that would typically say what you did.
+**git commit -m "short-message":** takes a "snapshot" (basically record the changes) of the file saved and leaves a short message saying what is that has been changed.
  In github, you already made a repo, all you have to do now is connect the repo there to the repo here.
  That is called a **remote**

  **Remote:** setting up the connection between current repo to an external one (setting up a bridge)

+ If for some reason, you feel the need to delete/get rid of the remote, use "git remote rm origin"

+ One more thing, you somehow get into this [screen](https://preview.c9users.io/laura5a/github-learning/github-tutorial/Screen%20Shot%202018-10-25%20at%204.11.13%20PM.png?_c9_id=livepreview0&_c9_host=https://ide.c9.io) just do "control x"
+  That happens when you only type "git commit" and not a message afterwards

 ---